ezEngine/docs-src/pages/docs/custom-code/visual-script/visual-script-class-asset.md

 ### Variable Nodes

 These nodes operate on [visual script variables](#visual-script-variables).
 The variables have to be declared on the script first.
 Use these to keep track of state within the script and also to read state that was passed in through [exposed parameters](../../scenes/exposed-parameters.md).

+Additionally, the **Temp Variable** node can be used to store the result of an evaluated expression and reuse it multiple times.
+Since the node has execution pins, you can control exactly when its input should be evaluated.
+Its output can then be read as often as desired and won't change.

+This is useful for two reasons.
+The first is performance, as it allows to reuse the value many times without needlessly reevaluating it.
+The second is, that sometimes expressions can produce different results, depending on when exactly they are evaluated.
+For example, if an expression reads a variable `A`but then the script also writes to `A`, then evaluating the expression again, would now produce a different result.
+By using a temp variable, you can guarantee to the see the same value, even after the script already updated `A`.

 ### World